Consumer Product MDL-2738 Settlement Proposed District of New Jersey

 Is it too late to file a lawsuit?

-No—new cases are still being filed.
-In November 2025 alone, 441 new cases were added to the federal MDL.
+New cases have continued to be filed, and filing deadlines continue to run.
+Whether a newly filed claim can participate in the proposed July 2026 settlement has not been publicly established.
 Statutes of limitations vary by state, so prompt action is recommended.
 In many states, the clock starts running from the date of diagnosis rather than the date of exposure.

 How long does a talc lawsuit take?